Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Adoption provides a stable, loving and permanent home to a child or youth.

 Adoption is a provincially regulated program.
 Alberta's Child, Youth and Family Enhancement Act indicates that in order for an applicant to be eligible to apply for adoption in Alberta, they must be a resident of Alberta at the time of application, approval and placement.

-If you do not live in Alberta, please contact the adoption authorities in the province or territory in which you currently reside to inquire about local adoption resources available to you.
+If you do not live in Alberta, contact the adoption authorities in the province or territory in which you currently reside to inquire about local adoption resources available to you.

-Types of adoption
+Other types of adoption

 Jaxson, born in 2017, is a friendly child who loves to giggle.

 Featured on CTV News on March 15, 2023.

 The Wednesday’s Child program features some of the children in Alberta who are ready to be adopted.

 You will NOT receive a reply on your feedback.
 Do NOT include personal information.
 To get answers to questions, use Alberta Connects.

 Your submissions are monitored by our web team and are used to help improve the experience on Alberta.ca.